24 March 2020

-- Never accept the first quote asking for several rounds of revisions before agreeing to proceed and then feed back in the excluded scope.
+- Never accept the first quote asking for several rounds of revisions before agreeing to proceed and then get upset when the excluded scope is not included.

 - Show no loyalty.
 Despite meeting their demands by going "above and beyond" they place the next order with another supplier.